Scandiking/Restaurant_reservation/README.md

 > A Restaurant.java class should implement the functionality for creating reservations.
 >
 > The following files must be created:
-> - Kunde.java,
+> - Customer.java,
-> - Bord.java,
+> - Table.java,
-> - Reservasjon.java,
+> - Reservation.java,
 > - Restaurant.java.
 >
 > We need to create a method that adds a reference to a table in a list of tables.